-6.2 Challenge Events - Teams will be required to take part in all events and activities, including the opening banquet, closing banquet, and all scheduled pre-challenge and post-challenge events.
-Teams will be notified of all events at Team Check-In.
+6.2 Challenge Events - Teams will be required to take part in all special events and activities, including the opening banquet, closing banquet, and all scheduled pre-challenge and post-challenge events.
+Teams will be notified of all pre-challenge and post-challenge events at Team Check-In, which precedes the Opening Banquet.
 In addition to pre-challenge and post-challenge events, teams must participate in one event throughout the year to support the Solar Car Challenge.
 A list of such events will be provided at the beginning of each race year.
 Teams failing to participate in all events and activities may be disqualified from the event.